 For now let’s make these gorgeous Lamb Lollipops with Peach Salsa.
 It’s quick, it’s easy, and it’s jammed pack with flavour.
 This recipe will have every one who tries it begging for more.
 For fun I’d totally make them arm wrestle for the last couple of lollipops.
 I mean why should dinner time be boring.
 Have some fun with it.

-Looking for more great recipes from Loblaws?
-Check these out:
+Looking for more great recipes like these lamb lollipops:

 Places to stalk Cravings of a Lunatic!